 “The Final DNP Project provides an opportunity for the student to integrate their new skills into practice and to demonstrate many of the principles of nursing scholarship and the competencies delineated in the DNP Essentials.
 The integration of these new or refined skills improves outcomes through organizational/systems leadership, quality improvement processes, and the translation of evidence into practice.
 All DNP Projects should:

-The Student Corner is a place where you can find numerous resources during your tenure as a student in the Department of Public Health.
+The Student Corner is a place where you can find numerous resources during your tenure as a student in the DNP program.
 Other questions that you might have may be answered in the CGHS Student Resources, or you can ask your Academic Advisor (contact information below).

 We encourage you to look around and check out all that we offer.
 We also encourage you to remember to check back periodically as we will continually update resources and information.